microsoft/Federal-Business-Applications/demos/power-apps-mixed-reality-demo/README.md

 - MR Demo Segment: a Dataverse table to store each segment of a measurement (e.g. height, width and depth of an object)

 ## Requirements
 This solution requires a premium license (Power Apps Per User or Per App).
+It has been successfully tested in GCC